|

 taxpayer.

-proceed according to the success and schedule of land
+will proceed according to the success and schedule

 block consisting of about a 120-acre area.
 Approximately

-one planting block of riparian habitat would be planted
+one planting block of riparian habitat will be planted

 each year.
 All land disturbed during construction

-of wetland features would be planted the same year
+of wetland features will be planted the same year

 it is disturbed unless disturbances continue over